kyrylo/kyrylo.org/_posts/2025-07-02-i-vibe-coded-tech-debt-a-game-written-in-pure-html-css-js.md

 ![Me asking Grok about the existence of my idea](/assets/images/posts/i-vibe-coded-tech-debt-a-game-written-in-pure-html-css-js/05.webp)

-Grok produced a rough demo — version 0.0.1 — even though it was a bad artifact, it proved the concept.
+Grok produced a rough demo (call it version 0.0.1) even though it was a bad artifact, it proved the concept.

 ![Grok-coded Tech Debt](/assets/images/posts/i-vibe-coded-tech-debt-a-game-written-in-pure-html-css-js/06.webp)

 A month later, I began building the real game.
-I quickly realized I could borrow some ideas from Plants vs Zombies — a timeless classic — because its lane mechanics were very similar.
+I quickly realized I could borrow some ideas from Plants vs Zombies (a timeless classic) because its lane mechanics were very similar.

 That’s where the idea for huge wave announcements came from (in Tech Debt,